mcassels/paintings/client/README.md

-# Paintings gallery
+# TODO

-## Possible additional features:
-1. Filtering by attributes
-1. Chronological timeline
+1. Contact form page
+1. Scroll through all paintings with lightbox; have to click something to see reverse.
+1. Link from paintings to contact form
-1. Shuffle button, or autoshuffling paintings on load
+1. "Save" paintings
+1. Styling of everything